Museo de Bellas Artes de Bilbao: Recent history

 First extension.
 View of the modern building, year 1971.

 In December 2000, the institutions agreed to create the Bilbao Fine Arts Museum Foundation.
 The governing body is the Board, in which representatives of the institutions are integrated with other natural or legal persons who, for their input or knowledge of the museum activity, promote the achievement of foundational purposes.
 In October 2008, under the slogan "100 years of history, 10 centuries of art", the Bilbao Fine Arts Museum celebrated its centenary.

 In May 2009, the mayor of Bilbao Iñaki Azkuna publicly commented on the opportunity to undertake further expansions.
 Due to the difficulties and limitations of extending the building once again, a second placement was found where the newest art pieces are still stored.

 Today the museum has a total area of 13,914 m2, of which 5,089 are distributed in 33 rooms for the permanent collection, temporary exhibitions in 1142 and the rest in domestic and care visitor services.
 Miguel Zugaza, formerly director of the Prado Museum, is currently director of the museum since 2017.

 In 2019, architecture firms Foster + Partners and LM Urirate were selected over six other teams to design the future expansion and remodeling of the Bilbao Fine Arts Museum.
 The expansion is to add over 21500 sqft of new galleries within an open and flexible floor plan.
+The expansion is scheduled to be opened in the summer of 2026.

 Collection

 An exhibition room in the old building.
 On the left, "San Sebastián" painting by Jusepe de Ribera, and on the right, "The Virgin with the Child Jesus and the Child Saint John the Baptist" by Francisco de Zurbarán.

-Notable for the lengthy period it covers (from the 12th century to the present day) and the extraordinary variety of art works acquired since its inception, the Bilbao Fine Arts Museum collection currently boasts more than ten thousand works including 1,500 paintings, 400 sculptures, more than 6,500 works on paper and 1,000 pieces of art applied.
+Notable for the lengthy period it covers (from the 12th century to the present day) and the variety of art works acquired since its inception, the Bilbao Fine Arts Museum collection currently boasts more than ten thousand works including 1,500 paintings, 400 sculptures, more than 6,500 works on paper and 1,000 pieces of art applied.

 These works are spread over 33 rooms corresponding to the permanent exhibition, and the museum's collection is divided into five main sections: ancient art, modern and contemporary art, Basque art, works on paper and applied arts.
 The collection combines classical art, contemporary art and creations by Basque artists, as well as a small display of applied arts.